-Continued public support showed the need for extended Tuesday and Thursday residential recycling hours in 1995.
-Fridays were added to the residential drive-thru recycling hours of operation in October of 2004.
+Continued public support showed the need for ex-

+tended Tuesday and Thursday residential recycling hours in 1995.
+Fridays were added to the residential drive through recycling hours of operation in October of 2004.
 January 2010- May 2012, the City of Columbus implemented a 3-tier "pay-as-you-throw" (PAYT) Toter system encouraging residents to reduce and recycle their waste.
-In response to the City, the Columbus/Bartholomew Recycling Center Drive-Thru hours were extended to also include Mondays and Wednesdays 8:00am to 3:30pm.
+In response to the City, the Columbus/Bartholomew Recycling Center Drive through hours were extended to also include Mondays and Wednesdays 8:00am to 3:30pm.
 This change provides residents with a 6-day per week opportunity to make recycling in the community more convenient.
-In 2013, several new recycling opportunities were added including everyday Electronics recycling, and Vinyl Siding recycling.
+In 2013, several new recycling opportunities were added including everyday Electronics recycling.
 In May of 2015, the Recycling Center began accepting plastics #3-#7 in addition to plastics #1 and #2.
 In May of 2016 it was determined that due to curbside recycling the Recycling Center hours would be modified for residential and businesses to Tuesday through Saturday 7:30 A.M.-4:30 P.M., and closed on Mondays.
 On July 1, 2017 the BCSWMD began charging a fee of \$20 for all TV's and Computer Monitors.
-No changes were made to the hours of operation at the Recycling Center in 2018.
-In 2019, we diverted 2,431 tons of material from the Landfill.
+In 2020, we diverted 2,070 tons of material from the Landfill.
+In February 2020, #3-#7 Plastics was dropped from our menu of accepted items due to our Recycling vendor no longer accepting the material.
+COVID closed the Recycling Center and Offices from March 25th through May 18th to limit personal contact.

-2019 Columbus/Bartholomew Recycling Center Hours of Operation
+2020 Columbus/Bartholomew Recycling Center Hours of Operation